Power drills

 • Unlimited power supply, making them great for tough, longer-running, tasks.

-• Typically more powerful than battery-powered drills.
+• Typically more consistent power than battery-powered drills.

 Cons